chanomie/openwindows/README.md

 Validates the configuration and data to ensure that all settings are properly configured.

-## loadData($CONFIG)
+## `loadData(\%CONFIG)`

-Input:
+- Input:
+    - \\%CONFIG
-  \\%CONFIG = the configuration hashref.
-Configuration settings that are hard coded
-             into the setup method.
+    the configuration hashref.
+Configuration settings that are hard coded into the setup method.

-Output:
+- Output:
+    - \\%DATA
-  \\%DATA = the data hashref.
-Data is configuration that is stored in a local data
+    the data hashref.
+Data is configuration that is stored in a local data file.
-           file.
 The location and format of the file is environment dependent.

 Loads the data from the local store.

-## loadData($CONFIG, $DATA)
+## `storeData(\%CONFIG, \%DATA)`

-Input:
+- Input:
+    - \\%CONFIG
-  \\%CONFIG = the configuration hashref.
-Configuration settings that are hard coded
-             into the setup method.
+    the configuration hashref.
+Configuration settings that are hard coded into the setup method.
+    - \\%DATA
-  \\%DATA = the data hashref.
-Data is configuration that is stored in a local data
+    the data hashref.
+Data is configuration that is stored in a local data file.
-           file.
 The location and format of the file is environment dependent.

-Output: None

 Stores the values of $DATA into a local file.
 The location and format of the file is environment dependent.

-## getIndoorTemperatureAndTargetNest($CONFIG, $DATA, $userAgent)
+## `getIndoorTemperatureAndTargetNest(\%CONFIG, \%DATA, $userAgent)`

-Input:
+- Input:
+    - \\%CONFIG
-  \\%CONFIG   = the configuration hashref.
-Configuration settings that are hard coded
-               into the setup method.
+    the configuration hashref.
+Configuration settings that are hard coded into the setup method.
+    - \\%DATA
-  \\%DATA     = the data hashref.
-Data is configuration that is stored in a local data
+    the data hashref.
+Data is configuration that is stored in a local data file.
-               file.
 The location and format of the file is environment dependent.
+    - $userAgent
-  $userAgent = A LWP::UserAgent object used to make REST API calls to Nest
+    A LWP::UserAgent object used to make REST API calls to Nest

-Output:
+- Output:
+    - $indoorTemperature
-  $indoorTemperature      = the current indoor temperature
+    the current indoor temperature
+    - $hvacMode
-  $hvacMode               = hvac mode can be heat, cool, heat-cool
+    hvac mode can be heat, cool, heat-cool
+    - $targetTemperatureLow
-  $targetTemperatureLow   = the target low temperature for cool or heat-cool
+    the target low temperature for cool or heat-cool
+    - $targetTemperatureHigh
-  $targetTemperatureHigh  = the target high temperature for heat or heat-cool
+    the target high temperature for heat or heat-cool

 Makes and API call to the Nest API to get back the current settings from the thermostat.